XHRAF-FM

-XHRAF-FM is a noncommercial radio station on 98.3 FM in Rafael Delgado, Veracruz.
+XHRAF-FM is a noncommercial radio station on 98.3 FM in Rafael Delgado, Veracruz, Mexico.
 It is owned by Cultura es lo Nuestro, A.C. and known as Radio Banana.

 XHRAF is simulcast on XHCAY-FM 102.9 in Acayucan.

 History

 The social concessions for XHRAF and XHCAY were approved on July 1, 2016.
 The stations began broadcasting at the end of 2017.